-Those who have received a ‘Save the Date’ will also be invited to the wedding, so make sure you’re happy with your options for the guest list before sending them out to people.
+Those who have received a ‘Save the Date’ will be invited to the wedding day, so make sure you’re happy with your chosen guest list before sending them out to people.

 Essentially, it’s all the important people you definitely want there on your day that you want to give the warning to.
 If you have a B-list then you may not necessarily need or want to send save the dates to them quite yet.

-‘Save The Date’ provides an ideal time to indicate exactly who will be invited to the wedding, so make this clear.
+‘Save the date’ provides an ideal time to indicate exactly who will be invited to the wedding, so make this clear.
 It’s best to tackle these scenarios as early on in the wedding planning as possible so people aren’t left with the wrong impression.
-In this scenario, it is probably best to invite your friend with a ‘plus one’, so that she can be flexible as to who she brings as her date at the time.
+In this scenario, it is probably best to invite your friend with a ‘plus one’ to be flexible as to who she brings as her date at the time.

 Of course.
-If you have all of the email addresses of your guests, there’s no reason as to why you can’t send electronic Save the Date cards in advance.
+If you have all of your guests’ email addresses, there’s no reason why you can’t send electronic save the date cards in advance.